benjamin-lindenbauer/kraken-batch-orders/README.md

   - Realized and unrealized losses
   - Open and closed position sizes

+### Market Context & Charting
+- **TradingView chart tab** embedded directly in the UI with autosizing, dark/light theme awareness, and pair-aware attribution links
+- **One-click context switch**: Chart automatically follows the currently selected trading pair and keeps the TradingView widget in sync with UI theme toggles
+- **Quick access links** to the TradingView symbol page for deeper analysis

 ### Order Management
 - **View all open orders** with pair, type, price, volume, and USD value
 - **Cancel individual orders** or all orders at once